The University of Warwick

 The world’s population is predicted to from six to nine billion between the years of 2000 to 2050, with the next few decades predicted to witness significant transformations and economic growth, international relations, human development, biodiversity, human health and social justice.
 Employers and policy makers increasingly need graduates who can consider these national and global challenges from different perspectives.
 GSD is a range of courses where 50% of the course considers these ‘big world problems’ and 50% on an area of relevant academic study, including Economics, Politics, History and Psychology.

-- Warwick is the top targeted university in the UK by the top graduate employers and 24th in the world for employer reputation (QS World University Rankings 2016, High Fliers Report 2017)
+- Warwick is the 6th most targeted university in the UK by the top graduate employers in 2021-22.
+(QS High Fliers Report 2022)

 Did you know?